garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/ACID.md

 	- all actions in the transaction happen or none happen
 - **C**onsistent - "looks correct" - no in valid data
 	- if each [[transaction(s)]] is consistent & the [[COMPSCI235 - Software Development Methodologies/database|database]] starts consistent, then it ends up consistent
-- Isolated - "as if alone" - 2 customers cannot book the same seat at the same time
+- **I**solated - "as if alone" - 2 customers cannot book the same seat at the same time
-	- execution of 1 transaction is isolated from that of another
+	- execution of 1  is isolated from that of other transaction
+- Durable - "survive failures"
+	- if a [[transaction(s)]] commits, its effects persist